AccelNA/timeLogs/security.md

 For generating encrypted key or token, we have used **encode()** function which is inbuild function in jwt package.
 This function accept two parameters, First parameter is user details data.
 Here this information is stored in **payload** object.
 The second parameter is **secret** key.
 These key value gets from config file.
 The function

     var token   = jwt.encode(payload, secret);
-is generating a token, which is stored in token varable and these value are stored temporarly in cookie.
+is generating a token, which is stored in token variable and these value are stored temporarly in cookie.

+In **_app.js_** is handling all the routing operation.
+As already described, In this application have two types of views are rendering.First is ADMIN and second is Employee.
+In **app.js** file, first accept cookie value which is named as **tokengen**.
+This varable contains a encrypted data.
+Then decode these value by

+    var decodedValue 	= 	jwt.decode(tokenValue, secret);
+ Here we can decode these token value.
+After this decoding operation we will get role and user id.
+In configuration file contains
+    ROLE_ADMIN :'ADMIN',
+    ROLE_USER  :'USER',
+    ROLE_GUEST :'GUEST'

+    compare above code and decode value and findout the Role.
+These Role value is determines which template is need to render in view part.